Savage Garden: 2005: Truly Madly Completely

-The greatest hits package Truly Madly Completely: The Best of Savage Garden was released on 7 November 2005 – with a US release following in early 2006 – and included a new single by Darren Hayes entitled "So Beautiful".
+The greatest hits package Truly Madly Completely: The Best of Savage Garden was released on 7 November 2005—with a US release following in early 2006—and included a single by Darren Hayes titled "So Beautiful".
 Several variations of the release also included a bonus DVD featuring several music video clips, as well as the Parallel Lives documentary, which was earlier released as a bonus feature of the Superstars and Cannonballs DVD/VHS.

 2015: Savage Garden: The Singles

-To celebrate the 20th anniversary of the band's formation, a new compilation titled Savage Garden: The Singles was released on 12 June, and features a previously unheard demo from 1994, entitled "She".
+To celebrate the 20th anniversary of the band's formation, a new compilation titled Savage Garden: The Singles was released on 12 June, and features a previously unheard demo from 1994, titled "She".
 Hayes said of the recording; "It's a long time ago, but my recollection is I was writing about the relationship that I have, and continue to have, with the women in my life.
 From my sister to my mother and all the friends and the wonderful female relationships in my life.
 I know I'm indebted to these incredibly strong women who loved me and taught me what it was like to be strong and succeed in a world where you sometimes feel underestimated."
 The album also includes a bonus DVD of Australian and international music video releases.
 It accompanies a major re-release of their two studio albums with bonus tracks and live performances, the first time their catalogue has received such treatment.